Newsletter & Bids 29 2017

 This week I was at the Equality and Diversity event in Coventry which was excellent.

-Also at the event was the launch of the BAME APPRENTICESHIPS ALLIANCE which I am very pleased to announce East Essex Vocational Training Ltd EEVT have been chosen as a Patron member.
+Also at the event was the launch of the BAME APPRENTICESHIPS ALLIANCE which I am very pleased to announce EEVT Ltd EEVT have been chosen as a Patron member.

 Also this week saw the official start of the FECompare and very pleased with all the results so many thanks to the 26 people and organisations which gave feedback on our company.
 So again many thanks.